 Across the country, people depend on their mobile phones for a multitude of uses.
 A variety of APPs are designed to help people connect socially, pay for goods and services, shop online, travel, and entertain.
 Anywhere you go and everything you do can be paid for or managed via your cellphone in China.
 This brings a whole new level of convenience that is unheard of in the rest of the world.
 Just be sure to keep your phone charged!

-Messaging and Social Media
+Chinese Messaging Apps and Chinese Social Media Apps

 Regardless of where you are headed in China, keeping in touch with friends and family is more than essential.
 Because of this, Chinese companies have developed cutting edge social media applications to keep everyone connected and up to date with the latest news and trends.